zkmkarlsruhe/ofxTensorFlow2/README.md

 ##### Recommendations
 - [Anaconda](https://docs.anaconda.com/anaconda/install/) / [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (includes all requirements)
 - recent [GPU](https://www.tensorflow.org/install/gpu) (10+ series) + software support
+- if no GPU is available try free services like [Google"s Colab](https://colab.research.google.com)

 We recommend using Python3 as Python2 is not being developed any longer.
 A python installation is usually extended using a package manager, e.g. pip or conda.
 To handle the dependencies of Python projects, virtual environments (venvs) are considered best practice.
 Most beginners to Python use Anaconda or the smaller Miniconda which have all of it to start with.